robotcomm/robotcomm.github.io/working/thingworx_navigate.md

 ## View Drawing

-Use the search function to access component drawings directly.
-As with *View Design Files* use wildcard characters to ensure your search results contain all possible matches.
+Use the search function to retrieve PDF renderings of CAD files.
+As with *View Design Files* use wildcard characters to ensure your search results contain all possible applicable results.

+    EXAMPLE IMAGE GOES HERE

+You may search for a component, or parent part / assembly.

 ## View & Measure in 3D

+**View & Measure in 3D** launches [Creo View][3] in a new browser window.
+Using the Creo View application, users can view and manipulate the 3D representation of the model.
+This does not make changes to the original.

+    Example users of the Creo View application:

+    * Reliability Engineer - view and manipulate the 3D representation using Creo View to show wetted parts.
+Screenshot exploded view and annotate for listing packet.
+    * Customer Quality (CQI) / Call Center - open to view / rotate / explode product as needed when troubleshooting an install or potential problem.
+    *

 ## View Part Properties